All Episodes

 I'm up on all this.

-Anyway, Seattle police did a buyback.
+Anyway, Seattle Police did a buyback.

-They collected more than 700 guns during a buyback in January, and now they have a plan for what to do with the 700 guns.
+And now they have a plan for what to do with the 700 guns.

 Amanda Knox, that's who I'm thinking of.

-Amanda Knox and Jody Arias.
+Amanda Knox and Jodi Arias.

 Of course I'm up on this stuff.

-If it's the last thing I do today, Mayor Mike McGinn is expected to announce today they're going to melt these 700 guns into bricks carrying messages of peace.
+Mayor Mike McGinn is expected to announce today they're going to melt these 700 guns into bricks carrying messages of peace.

 And then the bricks will be placed around the city.